riyajaitly/Fifteen-Puzzle/README.md

 # Fifteen-Puzzle
-This program runs the game Fifteen Puzzle.
-Fifteen puzzle is a game where you arrange tiles in order from 1 to 15.
+The Fifteen Puzzle is a sliding puzzle that consists of a 4x4 grid with numbered tiles.
+The tiles can be moved horizontally or vertically into an empty space, aiming to arrange them in numerical order from 1 to 15.
+The goal is to reach the configuration with the tiles in ascending order, usually starting with the empty space in the bottom-right corner.